faasm/tless/workflows/ml-training/README.md

   PCA analysis, and a parallelism for the training (i.e. num of random forests).
   It stores in `partition-output` one file for each PCA instance, with all the file keys to consume.
-2. PCA: takes as an input an S3 path, and as an output writes to S3 a serialised map of the appearences of different programming languages in the wikipedia dump.
+2. PCA: performs PCA of the subset of images assigned by 1, and further partitions its data into different training functions.
-3. Train: once all mapper functions are done, iterates over the results S3 dir and accumulates all results.
+3. Train: train a random forest on the slice of the data given by 2.
-4. Validate:
+4. Validation: aggregate model data and upload it for the ml-inference workflow